Pinayflorescarandang/POULTRYFARMS.PH/README.md

 This study will be undertaken to provide knowledge and to develop one's ability in business most especially in poultry farming.
 Benefiting the study are the various sectors as follows:

-The Owners
-    This study will be very beneficial to the owners.
+The Owners, this study will be very beneficial to the owners.
 Through this research, owners manage effectively their business and help them to increase their income.

-The Customers
-    This research benefits the customers to give them a quality services and good products.
+The Customers, this research benefits the customers to give them a quality services and good products.
 Also to provide them the information that they need.

-The Government
-    This study will serve as a basis on pricing and exporting the eggs.
+The Government, this study will serve as a basis on pricing and exporting the eggs.

-The Future Researchers
-    The outcome of the study is beneficial to the future researchers.
+The Future Researchers, the outcome of the study is beneficial to the future researchers.
 This study may be one of the basis that a new theory in learning will arise.
 Also, this may serves as one of the sources that they may rely on.

 # Methods